MIPI

 Image 3

-Audio Playback Display Effect
+Audio Playback Interface

 Advanced Function

-Dual Display Connection Method
+Dual Display Connection

 Follow the diagram below for connection:

-Dual Display Configuration Instructions
+Dual Display Configuration

 After connecting the hardware, the system will automatically detect both display devices.
 By default:

-Users can switch dual display modes through the following methods:
+You can switch dual display modes through the following methods:

-1. Open SettingsDisplays option.
+1. Open SettingsDisplays.

-The identification effect of the two screens is shown in the figure below:
+The display identification is shown below:

 3. Select the desired display mode:

-Dual Display Considerations
+Dual Display Precautions

 Application Scenarios